Quantum walk approach to simulating parton showers: Quantum walk as a parton shower simulation

 \section{Quantum walk as a parton shower simulation}

 The parton shower \cite{Buckley:2011ms} evolves the energy scale of a scattering event from the hard interaction down to the hadronisation scale through the radiation of additional partons.
 The emissions are determined by splitting functions which correspond to the different emission probabilities in the shower.
 The shower content is then updated depending on which splitting probability is chosen.
-Due to this probabilistic interpretation of parton showers, the quantum walk mechanism provides a natural framework for the simulation of parton showers: the emission probabilities correspond to the coin flip probabilities, and updating the shower content depending on the emission corresponds to the shift operation in the quantum walk framework.
+In classical computing, parton shower algorithms are implemented using Markov Chain Monte Carlo (MCMC) algorithms~\cite{Herwig, Sherpa, Pythia} to efficiently sample the probability distributions of the shower final state observables.
+In quantum computing, a quantum walk mechanism provides a natural framework for the simulation of this probabilistic interpretation of parton showers: the emission probabilities correspond to the coin flip probabilities, and updating the shower content depending on the emission corresponds to the shift operation in the quantum walk framework.

-In this Section we detail this novel quantum walk approach to simulating a parton shower on a quantum device.
+In this Section, we detail this novel quantum walk approach to simulating a parton shower on a quantum device.
 Within this framework, the algorithm can simulate a many-particle parton shower, and shows a remarkable improvement on the number of shower steps that can be simulated in comparison to previous quantum algorithms~\cite{bauer2019quantum, PhysRevD.103.076020}.
-The Section is ordered as follows: Section~\ref{sec:Theory} gives the theoretical outline of the toy model used in the parton shower, Section~\ref{sec:SimpleShower} shows the implementation of a simple parton shower with one particle type, Section~\ref{sec:collinearShower} outlines the full collinear parton shower and Section~\ref{sec:future} discusses possible extensions to the algorithm with advancements in quantum computers to simulate a realistic parton shower.
+The Section is ordered as follows: Section~\ref{sec:Theory} gives the theoretical outline of the toy model used in the parton shower, Section~\ref{sec:SimpleShower} shows the implementation of a simple parton shower with one particle type, Section~\ref{sec:collinearShower} outlines the full collinear parton shower, Section~\ref{sec:speedup} examines the quadratic speed up provided by a quantum walk under certain conditions and highlights parallels with the quantum walk parton shower, and Section~\ref{sec:future} discusses possible extensions to the algorithm with advancements in quantum computers to simulate a realistic parton shower.